Homestead Grays: Post-Negro league play

-Following the collapse of the Negro National League after the 1948 season, the Grays struggled to continue as an independent club, and ultimately disbanded in May 1951.
+Following the collapse of the Negro National League after the 1948 season, the Grays struggled to continue as an independent club and joined the minor league Negro American Association.
+The Grays dominated the competition, won both halves of the split-season and cruised to the league pennant.
+The league collapsed after the 1949 season and the Grays returned to barnstorming.
+After completing their 1950 season, they ultimately disbanded in May 1951.

 Home fields

-From the late 1930s through the 1940s, the Grays played their home games at Pittsburgh's Forbes Field, home of the Pittsburgh Pirates.
+From the late 1930s through the 1940s, the Grays played their home games at Pittsburgh's Forbes Field, home of the Pittsburgh Pirates, and West Field in Munhall, PA.
+West Field still stands to this day with modern upgrades, and home plate is still in the exact position that Josh Gibson himself played catcher.
+The field is open to the public and currently used for the Steel Valley High School baseball teams home field.

 However, during this same period the club adopted the Washington, D.C. area as its "home away from home" and scheduled many of its "home" games at D.C.'s Griffith Stadium, the home park of the Washington Senators.
 During these games, they were alternatively known as the Washington Grays or Washington Homestead Grays.